ferrine/ferrine.github.io/content/pages/about.md

 The course was tough with lots of math and practice.
 After it I started reading arXiv papers on Bayesian deep learning.

-While being on an internship @ [Yandex](https://yandex.ru/company/) I was having fun with variational inference reimplementing [one paper](https://arxiv.org/abs/1505.05424).
+While being on an internship @ [Yandex](https://yandex.ru/company/) I was having fun with variational inference while reimplementing [a paper](https://arxiv.org/abs/1505.05424).
-It helped me to get in related stuff deeper and have more practice in coding.
+It helped me to get to related stuff faster and practice coding.
-Yeah, good time, summer after 2d school year, I found fancy things, interesting people at [ods.ai](ods.ai).
+Yeah, good time, summer after 2nd school year, I found fancy things, interesting people at [ods.ai](ods.ai).
 People were super cool and they also shared their experience, it helped to get a mode complete view on what's going on in the field.

 All this Bayesian stuff leads not to Rome but to [PyMC3](https://github.com/pymc-devs/pymc3).